 – income from other activity

-In case you are employed, your employer will take the labor credit into account in your monthly payroll calculation.
-In the other two scenarios, the tax office will calculate the labor credit when making the calculation of the tax liability.
+If employed, the employer will take the labor credit into account during monthly payroll calculation.
+In the other two scenarios, the tax office will calculate the labor credit when determining tax liability.

 In addition to the general tax credit and labor credit, it is possible to qualify for other credits.
 Which additional credits apply depends on your personal circumstances.